 Yes, Chancellor Robert Jones and Interim Provost Ed Feser have released several statements about our support for international members of the university community.

-They also issued a massmail on Jan.
-30.
+Chancellor Jones and Provost Feser also issued a massmail on Jan.
+30, 2017.

 The University of Illinois System issued a statement on Jan.
 30, 2017.

 The University of Illinois System issued another statement on Sept.
 5, 2017.

 The University of Illinois at Urbana-Champaign also issued a statement on Sept.
 5, 2017.